 The educational catalog, under the directorship of longtime publishing professional Bernard Kalban in the 1960’s and 1970’s, was greatly developed with the rapid addition of material by some of youth band music’s biggest names, like Alfred Reed and Robert Jager.
 In the early 1970’s composer William Bolcom, the quintessential genre- and style-hopping serio-popular composer of our age, signed with E. B. Marks, going on to not only win a Pulitzer Prize, the Presidential Medal of Honor, and virtually every major American award, but also to populate the catalog with works in every category at every ability level.

 With the acquisition of Edward B. Marks Music Company on April 1, 1983 by fellow Brill Building resident Freddy Bienstock Enterprises, at least two aspects of the Marks legacy were not only continued but enhanced: the side-by-side publication of popular and serious music, and family ownership.
 Acquired by both the Bienstock family and the Oscar Hammerstein Estate, Marks Music is now held within a group of publishers under Carlin America, Inc., the world’s largest remaining independent music publisher.
 (Get to know our parent company Carlin America at its www.carlinamerica.com website.)

 E. B. Marks Classical distinguishes the operations of serious and educational music, and their related sheet music publication activity.
 Printing and distribution has been administered by the Hal Leonard Corporation since 1984, with rentals and on-demand print being handled by the Theodore Presser Company and Subito Music Corporation, respectively.
 Upon Bernard Kalban’s retirement at the end of 2004, Evan Hause became Publications Director and General Manager.
-The 1990’s and 2000’s have been a time of maintaining commitments to Marks’s current composers, administering its vast, 100-year old catalog, and signing important new composers, such as Kenneth Fuchs and Justin Dello Joio, as well as established composers from the past, such as the Estate of Warren Benson.
+The 1990’s and 2000’s have been a time of maintaining commitments to Marks’s current composers, administering its vast, 100-year old catalog, and signing important new composers, such as Kenneth Fuchs and Justin Dello Joio, as well as established composers from the past, such as Warren Benson.
 Piedmont Music is the Marks ASCAP-affiliated company.